suraj038/Lane_Detection_Using_CV2/README.md

 1. cv2 - This Library is used to Read The Image

 2. numpy - This library is used to work with arrays

+Install these Libraries with pip command Download Video from https://github.com/rslim087a/road-video this link